Oreomunnea

-Oreomunnea is a genus of two species of flowering plants in the family Juglandaceae, native to southern Mexico and Central America, where they occur in montane rainforest.
+Oreomunnea is a genus of four species of flowering plants in the family Juglandaceae.
+Species are native to southern Mexico, Central America, and Colombia, where they occur in montane rainforest.

 They are large trees growing to 35 m tall, with pinnate leaves with four to eight leaflets; unlike most genera in the Juglandaceae, the leaves are arranged in opposite pairs.
 The fruit is a small nut about 1 cm diameter, with a three-lobed wing.